LailaElHattab/udacity-oop-space-challenge/README.md

 # udacity-oop-space-challenge
-The final assignment for the oop course offered by udacity.
+Final assignment for the oop course offered by udacity.